scottsun17/JavaPracticeProject/README.md

 Index of All Porjects:

 1. DirectorySorting.java - A Simple Directory Sorting Program to help you sort your directory by file extension
+2. SingletonConstructor.java - Thought process to approach the underlying concept of Singleton and how to acheive it in a basic way